TheJonny/transition-matrix/README.md

 - import user and room state into a conduit database
 - implement backfilling in conduit
-  - patch it so it can request from the own domain by connecting to the synapse instance
+  - patch it so it can request its past using `/backfill`, `/event` `/get_missing_events` from the still running synapse

+- switch to conduit, let synapse running and reachable only by the conduit instance

-- tell users to scroll through their rooms that have no users on other servers (or automate it using `_matrix/client/messages` requests)
+- tell the few other users to scroll through their non-federated messages (or automate it using `_matrix/client/messages` requests)
-  - i think for me that's mostly private chat or bridged rooms.
+  - i think for me that's mostly private chat or bridged rooms (which are ok to lose, i have to clean them anyway at some point)

+- shut down synapse

 - what am I missing? :)

+### Status
+ - There is some experimental code for trying out the various APIs.